Lyapunov-Regularized Reinforcement Learning for Power System Transient Stability: Conclusion

 The challenge of ensuring controllers are stable is more difficult to address.
 If a Lyapunov function is available, it can potentially provide analytical constraints on the controller.
 For lossless power systems, using a well-known energy function~\cite{arapostathis1982global,dobson1989towards}, our previous work in~\cite{cui2020} showed how to impose structural constraints on the neural network controllers such that they are guaranteed to be stabilizing.
 Unfortunately, for lossy networks, there are no known analytic energy functions~\cite{chiang1989study}.
 Most transmission lines have non-zero resistances, and distribution systems can have high $r/x$ ratios.

 If analytical Lyapunov functions are not available, a natural approach would be to learn a Lyapunov function to facilitate controller design.
 For example, given input/output data and the assumption that the underlying system is stable, reference~\cite{manek2020learning} learns a Lyapunov function jointly with learning the system model to find stable system dynamics.
-The work in~\cite{chang2020neural} uses satisfiability modulo theories solvers to formally verify a function satisfies the Lyapunov conditions and has been applied to microgrids~\cite{huang2020transient}.
+The work in~\cite{chang2020neural} uses satisfiability modulo theories solvers to formally verify a function satisfies the Lyapunov conditions.
 However, it is only currently computational tractable for small systems.
+Reference~\cite{huang2020transient} applies this method to distribution system by aggregating networked microgrids as a single node.
 Moreover, the above works focus on verifying a system is stable and do not include controller design.

 This paper proposes a Lyapunov regularization approach to guide the training of neural network controller for primary frequency response in lossy power systems.
 We learn a Lyapunov function parameterized by a neural network.
 The loss function for training the neural Lyapunov function is designed to satisfy the positive definiteness of its value and the negative definiteness of its Lie derivative.
 Existing methods in ~\cite{manek2020learning,chang2020neural,huang2020transient} weigh all the states equally in the loss function, but this will cause the sub-optimum of Lyapunov function near the equilibrium since the magnitude of states' time derivative shrink quickly when approaching the equilibrium.
 Considering that the states near the equilibrium are more important for control, we specially design the loss function such that the area around the equilibrium is emphasized.